NeuromancerAI/NeuromancerAI.github.io/_about.md

 ---
 layout: page
-title: "My New Page"
+title: "About Me"
-permalink: /my-page/
+permalink: /about/
 ---

-test
+# About Me
+Hi, I'm the creator of NeuromancerAI.
+This site explores...